vrushali0007/hindu-calendar/README.md

-# Hindu Calendar
+# Calendar Automation System

-A geo aware Hindu calendar that adjusts festival dates and Rahu Kaal to the user location and provides ICS feeds for Apple and Google Calendar.
+A geo aware calendar that handles complex data and calculations and adjusts festival dates and Rahu Kaal to the user location and provides ICS feeds for Apple and Google Calendar.

 ## What this project delivers
 1. Coverage for more than thirty major festivals and daily Rahu Kaal